 - Anyone who wants to see your business be successful.
 Finally, and perhaps the least obvious, are the people who benefit peripherally from your business wins.
 You can list your mother if you want, but I’m thinking more along the lines of your CPA or business attorney.
 Cast a wide net as you make this list—there are lots of people whose success is tied in some way to yours.

 Once you have assembled this list of names, take steps to purposefully nurture and maintain these relationships.
 Learn who these individuals are: not just their names but their personalities, their likes and dislikes, what keeps them up at night.
 Think about how you came to know these people—identify the avenues that led you to one another and take the necessary steps to keep those avenues clear.
 Then demonstrate that you know and care about them with systematic, disciplined, scheduled outreach.

 Having this master list at the ready will help you stay organized and keep everyone on your team informed about the status of your relationships.

 You may be thinking, “I don’t know anywhere near 100 people.”
 But if you think carefully (using the suggestions I’ve shared with you here), you’ll discover that you have more relationships than you realize, so building a Top 100 isn’t as lofty an undertaking as it seems.

-And if you find yourself struggling with any of these steps, give us a call.If you'd like help forging new business relationships, or just want to share some love, please Contact Us.
+And if you find yourself struggling with any of these steps, give us a call.If you'd like help forging stronger relationships - with your prospects, clients, or team members - please Get in Touch.